-Castle Craig is a residential, addiction rehabilitation hospital in the Scottish Borders that treats alcohol and drug addiction ("Residential Alcohol & Drug Addiction Treatment Centre Castle Craig").
+Castle Craig is a residential, addiction rehabilitation hospital in the Scottish Borders that treats alcohol and drug addiction ("Residential Alcohol & Drug Addiction Treatment Centre | Castle Craig").
 The methods employed by Castle Craig are a distinct mix of 12 step facilitation adapted from the Minnesota model (see McElrath, 1997, or Spicer, 1993 for more details regarding this model), alongside therapies such as cognitive behavioural therapy (for a description of cognitive behavioural therapy see Beck, 2011).
 The purpose of this review is to examine the evidence base that supports the efficacy of treatment offered by Castle Craig, focusing on three main areas: outcome studies conducted with patients that leave Castle Craig, evidence in support of residential as opposed to outpatient rehabilitation, and evidence in support of 12 step facilitation as a treatment method.

-Concurrent psychotherapies such as cognitive behavioural therapy, and motivational enhancement therapy are employed by Castle Craig because there is evidence to suggest that certain psychotherapies may be useful in treating addiction itself (for example see Magill & Ray, 2009; Carroll, Nich, Ball, McCance, & Rounsavile, 2002), and with the understanding that addiction is often accompanied by comorbid mood and anxiety disorders (Regier et al., 1990).
-However here we will review those treatment approaches which particularly characterise the Castle Craig programme.
+Further, concurrent psychotherapies such as cognitive behavioural therapy, and motivational enhancement therapy are employed by Castle Craig because there is evidence to suggest that certain psychotherapies may be useful in treating addiction directly (for example see Magill & Ray, 2009; Carroll, Nich, Ball, McCance, & Rounsavile, 2002), and with the understanding that addiction is often accompanied by other comorbid mood and anxiety disorders (Regier et al., 1990).
+However, the efficacy of these therapies will not be discussed in this document because our focus is on treatments and methods that deal primarily with addiction.